Agnes Mariam de la Croix: Syrian Civil War

 She attempted to prove that Syrian opposition activists fabricated the videos showing victims of the Ghouta chemical attack in Damascus on 21 August 2013.
 She had no formal training in analysing video evidence or the use of chemical weapons, and compiled a 50-page report.
+She said the attacks were staged by rebels and the victims kidnapped pro-government Alawites, a claim rejected by family members of abducted people from that community.
+Her claims were investigated by Human Rights Watch and refuted, and the New York Times noted that part of her analysis was based on a misunderstanding of the difference between time zones.
 Sergey Lavrov, the Russian foreign minister, cited her analysis when he claimed there were "serious grounds to believe" the Ghouta attack "was a provocation", staged by Syrian rebels.
 De la Croix was interviewed by the Russian RT station about her analysis.
-Peter Bouckaert, emergencies director of Human Rights Watch, said that her claims are entirely false, and that HRW found no evidence that the videos were staged.

 She said that in 2013, rebels based near her monastery warned her extremist fighters wanted to abduct her.
 The rebels helped her to flee.

 She acted as government liaison during the evacuation of Moadamiyah (then under siege) at the end of October 2013.
-According to rebel spokesman Quasi Zakarya, up to 1,800 women, children and others were freed, and about 300 men were arrested by the government and have been forced to join the Syrian army.
-According to Raya Jalabi in The Guardian: "Asked whether she considers Hezbollah and Iran – entities which supported the Assad government – to be complicit in the fabric of foreign sectarian forces inside Syria, she said no, as 'Hezbollah isn’t coming in as a religious force, and is not committing crimes of a religious nature.'"
+According to rebel spokesman Quasi Zakarya, up to 1,800 women, children and others were freed, but about 300 men were arrested by the government and forced to join the Syrian army.
+According to Raya Jalabi in The Guardian: "Asked whether she considers Hezbollah and Iran – entities which supported the Assad government – to be complicit in the fabric of foreign sectarian forces inside Syria, she said no, as 'Hezbollah isn't coming in as a religious force, and is not committing crimes of a religious nature.'"

-In late 2013, De la Croix toured the United States and visited Europe presenting her version of events in Syria.
-Organised by the Syria Solidarity Movement, a non-profit organisation based in California, she spoke at venues, mainly churches, on the west and east coasts of the United States.
+In late 2013, De la Croix toured Israel (a country she told Ha'aretz that she "loved") and the United States, and visited Europe, presenting her version of events in Syria.
+Organised by the Syria Solidarity Movement, a pro-Assad organisation based in California formed to host her, she spoke at venues, mainly churches, on the US west and east coasts.
+Her US tour was as a representative of the Syrian Mussalaha (“reconciliation”) movement led by Ali Haidar, a minister in Assad’s government and leader of the far right Syrian Social Nationalist Party (SSNP).

 In November 2013, she withdrew from speaking at the British Stop the War Coalition's annual conference after two participants, Jeremy Scahill and Owen Jones, decided not to speak at the meeting if it meant sharing a platform with de la Croix.

-De la Croix said she does not support the Assad government and describes herself as part of the liberal opposition to Assad.
-She said she supports the "civilian population who is suffering purely at the hands of foreign agents".